0-1CxH/Chinese-Rhymer/README.md

 ### analyzeAFile(filename,database)
 After initiated an empty database (using Excel for convienence) with "initEmptyDB(dbname)", the xls/xlsx file is ready for storing analyse results. <br>
 "analyzeAFile()" uses lyrics text file and databse file as input, by analyzing LRC line by line using "analyzeSentence()" and record the result returned in specific workbook sheets.<br>
-This process consume so much time (Average: 30min/150songs).
+This process consume so much time (Average: 2000 lines/hour or 700 characters/min).

 Here is an example: